roman-milk/roman-milk.github.io/human-android.md

  Anne had a couple of beers while milling around among them, watched a couple petting on a sofa, thinking of Larry, waiting for her daughter to turn up.
 At last she walked in with that boy.
 He looked older than eighteen but then so did she.
 They were two characters from some science fiction movie though what it was she didn't know.

  It seemed a favorite record was playing for Rebecca dragged him from his route to the kitchen onto the dance floor.
 Perhaps she did have him under control after all.
 Ann felt out of place standing there alone.
-Report_Story #2